howsoai/platform-installation-examples/oidc/troubleshooting.md

   pkceCodeVerifierSize: 64
 ```

 #### No Matching State Found in Storage

 If you see this error on redirect, try refreshing the page, or using an Incognito Browser whilst troubleshooting.
 It is caused by a mismatch between the authorization request and the callback request, but is typically due to caching issues when trying multiple logins.

 ## Server 500 Errors

-These errors are typically after a successful IdP login, and redirect, but the processing of the rest of the flow fails.
+These errors are typically after a successful IdP login, and redirect, but the Howso Platform server side processing of the rest of the flow fails.

 <img src="../assets/oidc-server-error-500.png" alt="Server 500 Error" width="300" />